MicrosoftDocs/CortanaSkillsKit/docs/skills/adaptive-cards.md

 keywords: cortana
 ---

-# Use AdaptiveCards in Your Cortana Skill
+# Using AdaptiveCards in your Cortana skill

 Cards are interface elements that you can use to enhance the user experience in your Cortana skill.
+An adaptive card is the most versatile display card.
+It's customizable, and can include any combination of text, speech, images, buttons, and input fields.

 As with all cards, you can only use them when Cortana is running on a device with a display.
 See [Determine Cortana's device type](./cortana-device-type.md) for details on how to get device information.

-An adaptive card is the most versatile display card.
-It's customizable, and can include any combination of text, speech, images, buttons, and input fields.

 ## AdaptiveCards

 Adaptive cards provide the following options.